 Herbivorous animals (those eating leaves and grass) have long intestines to aid difficult digestion; those of carnivores are short, those of a cat exceptionally so.
 The cat is more of a true carnivore than a dog: a dog can happily be fed on a diet which is half cereal, but a cat needs meat and very little else.

-One of the peculiarities of the feline diet is the high demand for specific types of protein and the lack of any genuine requirement for carbohydrate and roughage.
+One of the peculiarities of the feline diet is the high demand for specific types of protein and the lack of any genuine requirement for carbohydrates and roughage.
 The amount of food needed by some cats is far greater, body-weight for body-weight, than that needed by some dogs.

 Another peculiarity is that the cat can cope with a very high quantity of fat in his diet and apparently thrive on it.
 Unless a cat leads a very sedentary life and is overweight, a natural amount of fat in his diet will do him good.